 Bibliography.
 The exposition in this chapter is extended from our works [GJJ+20, JPR+21].
-Section 3.1.1 is new.
 The lower bound technique of pseudocalibration plus graph matrices was introduced by Barak et al in the context of the Planted Clique problem [BHK+16], and laid out in fairly large generality by Potechin and Rajendran [PR20].
 For more introduction to sum-of-squares, see [BS16, FKP19].